 - Residential homes

 - Specialist schools

 - Day centres

-Any experience of caring for or working with people (eg in a care home or hospice) can be helpful.
+Any experience of caring for or working with people, for example in a care home or hospice, can be helpful.

 - Excellent interpersonal skills